Sixteen (restaurant): Rebar

 Rebar is a mezzanine-level hotel bar that opened in 2008.
 It describes itself as a "liquid kitchen" because it uses fresh and solid herbs, fruits, and vegetables.
 RedEye contributing editor David Himmel called it the best new bar to take a date to in 2008.
 He called it "sleek" and spoke highly of its river views.
 The bar was named after the reinforcing steel bars, called rebar, that support the hotel.
 Another RedEye critic also complimented the views and described Rebar as a cozy, hotel bar.
 In 2008, one member of the WMAQ-TV Street Team commended it for its signature cocktails and sushi, while another preferred to highlight its stainless steel swizzle sticks.
 Rebar includes a 25-person VIP room with peerless views of a hotel lobby.

 Closure and replacement

 Sixteen shut its doors on April 28, 2018.
-Eater Chicago speculated the two-Michelin-starred restaurant closed because revenue dropped 40% during Trump's presidency.
 By August 2018, Terrace 16 reopened as a more modest and casual restaurant.